YasirUddin123/Fullstack-To-Do-List-Application/README.md

 Thank you to Prime Digital Academy for providing me the resources, knowledge, and support in order to complete this application!

-I'm happy to share my code and talk more on how I created this application.
-Please feel free to reach out to me if you'd like to provide feedback, connect, and/or talk more about the field.
-I'd love to meet over Zoom, coffee, or however else works best for you!
+Please feel free to reach out to me if you have questions, want to provide feedback, code together, and/or talk more about the field.
+I'd love to meet over Zoom, coffee, or however else works best!

 email: yasiruddin625@gmail.com
 LinkedIn: https://www.linkedin.com/in/yasirmuddin/